DorianZet/Dude-Where-Are-My-Chips/README.md

 ## Installation

-No big deal here, just open the project in Xcode.
+No big deal here really, just open the project in Xcode 12.
 REMEMBER though to open it through the '.xcworkspace' file.

 <!-- LICENSE -->
 ## License